roytang/blog/content/posts/2008/09/i-claim-my-name.md

 <http://roytang.wordpress.com/>&#8211; As mentioned, I only got this account so I could activate Akismet

-There&#8217;s probably more.
-Sometimes when I see a random website I try out my username to see if I&#8217;ve registered before and this is successful more often than I expect.
+There&'s probably more.
+Sometimes when I see a random website I try out my username to see if I&'ve registered before and this is successful more often than I expect.

 Some &#8220;roytang&#8221;s on the web that are not me: